PhD “Post-9/11 U.S. – American Trauma Literature”

 Transitions Center for International Research, NYU: Research Fellow

 Teaching Appointments in Secondary Education

-Northbridge House Secondary and Sixth Form, Canonbury, London: Teacher of English
+Northbridge House Secondary and Sixth Form, Canonbury, London: Teacher of English, Acting Head of English

 The Brilliant Club, London: Post-Doctoral Tutor